Rumsen Ohlone Ceremony

 1 year was spent at Moss Landing, Monterey

-The last 2 years have been at the Presidio Trust, San Francisco.
 Ceremony always takes place on ancestral land, so as to connect with the ancestors and the land, and to show the public that the Ohlone are still there.
 In the following years to come, we hope to return our ceremonies back to Carmel, California.